thezedwards/smartcontracts/README.md

 # Base Smart Contracts

+We use [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity) smart contracts as base for some of Papyrus smart contracts.
+Currently commit 725ed40a57e8973b3ae6e2f39f9c887d0056ca39 is used.

+Also we use [MultiSigWalletWithDailyLimit](https://github.com/gnosis/MultiSigWallet) implementation from Gnosis as base for Papyrus wallet.
+Commit 4b98bdfd9a375538491cd3ece7c2fdf8f857291d is used.

 ## MultiAccess.sol

 Implements base smart contract that stores whitelist of addresses and boolean values that are true if an address should have access to some actions on child smart contracts.